Copywriting basics: How to boost conversions

 Before we start with the implementation, we should talk about the definition.
 The term comes up a lot in the marketing world, although most people don’t even know the clear definition.

-Copywriting is an English term that basically means nothing other than "advertising copy".
-This refers not only to the writing of texts such as product descriptions, but everything that is part of a company's marketing.
-This includes brochure and flyer texts, blog articles, advertisement texts, e-mail newsletters, video scripts and much, much more.
+Copywriting is an English term that basically means nothing other than “advertising copy”.
+This refers not only to the writing of texts such as product descriptions, but everything that is part of a company’s marketing.
+This includes brochure and flyer texts, blog articles, adverts, email newsletters, video scripts and much, much more.

-Nowadays, copywriting has become a fundamental pillar, especially in e-commerce, but ultimately it is relevant for every company that does marketing (which, as we know, every company does).
+Nowadays, copywriting has become a fundamental pillar, especially in e-commerce, but ultimately it is relevant for every company that does marketing (which, as you know, every company does).

-The main task is therefore to emphasize the added value of a product (or any object to be advertised) and to communicate it clearly and comprehensibly to potential customers.
+The main task is therefore to emphasise the added value of a product (or any object to be advertised) and to communicate it clearly and comprehensibly to potential customers.

 You can find out how this works and which skills are required in the next chapter.